 We’d think it actually surpasses the Oracle Touch for milk-based coffees: cappuccinos are finished with a top of frothy, creamy milk (meaning the crema shows at the sides of the milk), and when it comes to lattes, milk froth and milk are added to the cup before espresso, so the coffee settles between the two.

 In a coffee-loving home or workplace, the Melitta is a good choice for a crowd.
-After a month with the Melitta, we argue that it’s a robust bean-to-cup machine for someone that needs a quality caffeine fix with minimal fuss.
+After a month with the Melitta, we argue that it’s a robust bean-to-cup coffee maker for someone that needs a quality caffeine fix with minimal fuss.

 Read our full review: Melitta Caffeo CI Bean to Cup

 For great-tasting coffee on the move

 The Wacaco Nanopresso is a pocket-sized coffee machine with the ability to brew hand-pumped espresso.
 So whether you’re not taken in by a blimp-sized domestic espresso machine or simply on the go so much that home means more than one place, the Nanopresso is a surprisingly worthy contender.
 There’s no battery or charging: it’s all done by creating up to 18 bars of pressure through hand-pumping, and the end result is comparable to what you’d be served in a cafe.

 Lighter, smaller, easier to pump and yet twice as powerful as its Minipresso predecessor, the Nanopresso comes with a built-in espresso cup and lightweight case that’s moulded perfectly to house the device.